Some of Montréal’s best hot chocolate

 Arhoma

 The Hochelaga-Maisonneuve bakery and pastry shop is one of the most loved in Montréal for its baked goods.
-Arhoma’s hot chocolate is made with Guayaquil 64% dark chocolate.
-Clients also have the option of having their hot brew made with Arhoma’s boxes and packets of 72.7% dark gold chocolate by Cacao Barry.
+Arhoma’s dark hot chocolate is made with 70% dark chocolate by Cacao Barry, sugar and cocoa powder.
+They also have a milk chocolate version.
+They both come in beautiful containers to take home.

 Website